 Founded in 1919, the School of Aquatic and Fishery Sciences (SAFS) is dedicated to sustaining healthy marine and freshwater environments.
 Our faculty conduct innovative research from the organism to the ecosystem scale and are recognized leaders in aquatic biology, sustainable fisheries management, aquatic resource conservation, and resource management.
-We study natural systems and species and present solutions to foster the sustainable use of aquatic resources.
+We study natural systems and diverse species and present solutions to foster the sustainable use of aquatic resources.

 We offer a vibrant and collaborative learning environment and excel in providing a multifaceted education that ranges from genetics and physiology to natural resource management and fisheries economics.